Get insider access

 • Impressive peak brightness in SDR.

-• Exceptional accuracy out of the box.
+• Exceptional accuracy before calibration.

 • Outstanding SDR color gamut.